Cybrarist/Discount-Bandit/README.md

 It's still a simple tracker, so errors can be found so don't expect it to compete  with the best websites out there, but I am planning to support it even more since I have a personal usage for it.

-P.S:

-please note that the services have referral code, this is how you support me to continue developing the project.

-no data is shared with anyone, I would appreciate to keep it, but you can remove it from database if you don't want to.

 ## Deployment

 Copy .env.example to .env file